-Attendance: At UT Arlington, taking attendance is not required.
-Rather, each faculty member is free to develop his/her own methods of evaluating student's academic performance, which includes establishing course-specific policies on attendance.
-As the instructor of this course, I strongly encourage you to make every effort to attend all lectures (in class or on-line for DE students).
-I may cover material from outside the text-book which will be useful supplementary material.
-I shall also use visual aids, practical cases, class interaction and thoroughly worked out example problems to enhance learning.
-In my opinion, keeping attendance record is a poor and inefficient practice.
-However, students attending lectures (section 001) will be indirectly credited through group activities (see grading policy and group activities).
+Attendance: The universities require attendance in all classes, and it is very important to your learning.
+It is important that you make every effort to attend all lectures, if possible.
+The instructor may cover material from outside the text-book which will be useful supplementary material.
+The instructor will also use visual aids, practical cases, class interaction and thoroughly worked out example problems to enhance classroom learning.
+In the instructor's opinion, keeping attendance record is a poor and inefficient practice.
+However, students attending lectures will be indirectly credited through group activities (see grading policy and group activities).
 In emergency situations, absence may be excused with appropriate documentation.
-You should let me know in advance, when possible, and submit the documentation.
-You should make up any materials missed due to the absence.
+You should let the instructor know in advance, when possible, and submit the documentation.
+You should make up any materials missed due to absence.